CVTNet: A Cross-View Transformer Network for Place Recognition Using LiDAR Data

-The overview of our proposed method is depicted in~\figref{fig:pipeline}.
-CVTNet consists of three modules, a multi-view multi-layer generator (MMG), an aligned feature encoder (AFE), and a multi-view fusion module (MVF).
-MMG first splits the region by range and height intervals, and conducts spherical and top-down projection respectively to generate multi-layer input data (see~\secref{sec:mmg}).
-The following AFE takes the multi-layer RIVs and BEVs as inputs and uses a fully convolutional encoder to generate sentence-like features.
-It then applies an intra-transformer to extract the inner correlation of the compressed features of each view (see~\secref{sec:afe}).
-Finally, the enhanced feature volumes are fed to the MVF module.
-It first uses an inter-transformer to fuse the aligned features from different views and then applies NetVLAD with multi-layer perceptrons (MLPs) on both single-view and fused features to generate the final 1-D global descriptor (see~\secref{sec:mvf}).
-The final descriptor is invariant against yaw-angle rotation (see~\secref{sec:yawai}).
-We train our network using the triplet loss with overlap labels to better distinguish the positive and negative examples (see~\secref{sec:train}).
+We provide an additional pseudocode diagram showing how to generate a 1-D global descriptor for one input 3-D point cloud using our proposed approach in \algref{alg:pipline}.
+The multi-view multi-layer generator (MMG) first splits the region by range and height intervals, and conducts spherical and top-down projection respectively to generate multi-layer input data.
+The aligned feature encoder (AFE) combines the multi-layer RIVs and BEVs as inputs and uses OverlapNetLeg to generate sentence-like features.
+It then applies an intra-transformer to extract the inner correlation of the compressed features of each view.
+The multi-view fusion module (MVF) uses an inter-transformer to fuse the aligned features from different views and then applies NetVLAD with multi-layer perceptrons (MLPs) on both single-view and fused features to generate the final 1-D global descriptor.